bseltz-cohesity/scripts/python/extendRetention/README.md

 * -to, --sendto: (optional) email address to send reports to
 * -fr, --sendfrom: (optional) email address to send reports from
 * -o, --offset: (optional) timezone offset (default is -8)
+* -r, --includereplicas: (optional) extend retention of replicas also

 ## The Python Helper Module